- Military Basics

-- Will my family member need continued care throughout his or her life?
+- Will my family member need continued care throughout their life?

 - How will my family member’s support needs change over time?

 - What large or out-of-pocket expenses do we need to be prepared to face (e.g., travel expenses for medical care, equipment, an appropriate vehicle for transportation, and medical expenses not covered by insurance)?

 - Who will care for my family member if I am no longer able?
 Will my family member require a home care provider or facility-based care?
 What kind of financial resources will be necessary?

 Need help with your plan?

-Setting up a good plan can be demanding.
+Setting up a good plan can be challenging.
 There’s a lot to consider.
-For example, if you leave assets worth more than a certain amount to a family member with a disability, you could disqualify him or her from government benefits such as Supplemental Security Income and Medicaid.
+For example, if you leave assets worth more than a certain amount to a family member with a disability, you could disqualify them from government benefits such as Supplemental Security Income and Medicaid.
 But you do have consultants available to help at no cost:

 - Meet with a Military OneSource special needs consultant for assistance with questions related to finances, education, care and more.

-- Contact an Exceptional Family Member Program Family Support provider at your installation.
+- Contact an Exceptional Family Member Program Family Support provider at your installation for information and referral.